Fire Emblem Fates: Setting and characters

 Fates is primarily set in the territories of the kingdoms of Hoshido and Nohr.
 Their royalty share a similar line of descent from ancient dragons, but each kingdom worships different dragon deities, and so exist in a state of war.
 Little do they know that there is also another dragon deity; the dragon Anankos, ruler of the kingdom of Valla.
 This realm is located under the Bottomless Canyon which separates Hoshido and Nohr.
 Anankos has usurped the throne of Valla and is intentionally provoking war between the two kingdoms.
 In the Hidden Truths DLC, it is revealed that Anankos was formerly a kind dragon who gave wisdom to humanity, but his growing power and inability to ascend to the spirit realm with the world's other dragons began corrupting him.
 After he killed Valla's king in an uncontrolled fit of bestial rage, he finally went mad: his remaining sanity and kindness took temporary shelter in a human form and fathered the Avatar before dying, while his dragon self began an insane crusade to destroy humanity.

 The central character is the Avatar, named Corrin by default, whose name, gender, and appearance can be customized by the player.
 A member of the Hoshidan royal family, they were captured by Nohr at a young age.
 They have the unique ability of transforming into a dragon.
 The other central character is Azura, a member of the Nohrian royal family who was kidnapped by Hoshido as part of their efforts to rescue Corrin.
 Holding power over water, she is one of the companions to join Corrin in whichever story route they choose.
 The main characters among the Hoshidan royal family include Corrin's siblings Ryoma, Takumi, Hinoka, and Sakura.
 Ryoma and Takumi wield the Legendary Weapons of Hoshido, the Raijinto katana and the Fujin Yumi.
 The main characters from the Nohrian kingdom include Corrin's guardian, Gunter, and their adoptive siblings Xander, Camilla, Leo, and Elise.
 Xander and Leo respectively wield the Legendary Weapons of Nohr: the sword Siegfried and the tome Brynhildr.
 Other characters include Corrin's mother, Queen Mikoto of Hoshido; King Garon of Nohr; Sumeragi, the former king of Hoshido and husband of Mikoto; and Anankos, the dragon ruler of Valla and Corrin's blood father.
-Three other characters, namely Odin Dark, Laslow, and Selena, are actually returning second-generation Fire Emblem Awakening characters Owain (son of Lissa), Inigo (son of Olivia), and Severa (daughter of Cordelia).

-Several years prior to the start of the game, Hoshido's King Sumeragi is ambushed by Nohr's King Garon during a fake peace treaty talk between the nations and is killed.
-King Garon kidnaps Sumeragi's young child, Corrin, and decides to raise them to serve his purposes.
-Meanwhile, back in Hoshido, without their king, Sumeragi's wife Mikoto becomes the new ruler of the kingdom.